stylesm/universityofnottingham.github.io/docs/guidelines/azure-devops-scrum/azure-devops-setup.md

 ##Setting up teams

-We utilise the VSTS 'Team' setup in order to manage and run our projects.
+We utilise the Azure DevOps 'Team' setup in order to manage and run our projects.
 Each 'team' will have its own backlog, kanban and time tracking area and should be setup when a new 'project' is starting.
 From with [ProductCentre.Main](https://universityofnottingham.visualstudio.com/ProductCentre.Main), click the access menu and select 'New Team'
 ![Select New Team](./images/CreateTeam.PNG "Select New Team")